 Die Another Day (2002) Director: Lee Tamahori

-Die Another Day is the twentieth James Bond film, and the fourth and final film starring Pierce Brosnan.
-The film also famously stars Halle Barry (as “Jinx”), a well as Rosamund Pike.
-In the famous scene of Halle Berry rising up out of the ocean water in a bikini was shot in Cadiz, Spain and was reportedly freezing cold at that time of year.
+Die Another Day is the twentieth official James Bond film, and the fourth and final film starring Pierce Brosnan.
+It is widely regarded as the laughingstock of the Bond franchise –with ice-melting satellites, surfing on a giant CGI tidal wave, an invisible car, odd race-swapping technology, and a collection of terrible one-liners.
+Alongside Pierce Brosnan the film also stars Halle Berry (as “Jinx”), a well as Rosamund Pike (as the double-crossing “Miranda Frost”).
+In the famous scene of Halle Berry rising out of the ocean water in a bikini was shot in Cadiz, Spain and was reportedly freezing cold at that time of year.
+It is an allusion to the iconic scene of Honey Ryder from Dr. No. When it was released, Die Another Day faced stiff competition from other spy movies: Tom Cruise in Mission Impossible, and Vin Diesel in XXX.

-Judi Dench reprises her role as M, and John Cleese reprises his new role as Q. The theme song is performed by Madonna (who also has a small cameo in the film just before the fencing scene).
+Judi Dench reprises her role as M, and John Cleese reprises his new role as the new Q (or perhaps “R”).
+The theme song is performed by Madonna (who also has a small cameo in the film just before the fencing scene).